ZwickyTransientFacility/scope-ml/doc/usage.md

 Below is an example run the script using a job/quadrant file (containing [job id, field, ccd, quad] columns) instead of specifying field/ccd/quad directly:

 ```
-/home/bhealy/scope/tools/generate_features.py --source_catalog ZTF_sources_20230109 --alerts_catalog ZTF_alerts --gaia_catalog Gaia_EDR3 --bright_star_query_radius_arcsec 300.0 --xmatch_radius_arcsec 2.0 --query_size_limit 10000 --period_batch_size 1000 --samples_per_peak 10 --Ncore 20 --min_n_lc_points 50 --min_cadence_minutes 30.0 --dirname generated_features_DR15 --filename gen_features --doGPU --doRemoveTerrestrial --doCesium --doQuadrantFile --quadrant_file slurm.dat --quadrant_index 5738
+generate-features --source_catalog ZTF_sources_20230109 --alerts_catalog ZTF_alerts --gaia_catalog Gaia_EDR3 --bright_star_query_radius_arcsec 300.0 --xmatch_radius_arcsec 2.0 --query_size_limit 10000 --period_batch_size 1000 --samples_per_peak 10 --Ncore 20 --min_n_lc_points 50 --min_cadence_minutes 30.0 --dirname generated_features_DR15 --filename gen_features --doGPU --doRemoveTerrestrial --doCesium --doQuadrantFile --quadrant_file slurm.dat --quadrant_index 5738
 ```

 ### Slurm scripts
-For large-scale feature generation, `generate_features.py` is intended to be run on a high-performance computing cluster.
+For large-scale feature generation, `generate-features` is intended to be run on a high-performance computing cluster.
 Often these clusters require jobs to be submitted using a utility like `slurm` (Simple Linux Utility for Resource Management) to generate scripts.
 These scripts contain information about the type, amount and duration of computing resources to allocate to the user.

-Scope's `generate_features_slurm.py` code creates two slurm scripts: (1) runs single instance of `generate_features.py`, and (2) runs the `generate_features_job_submission.py` which submits multiple jobs in parallel, periodically checking to see if additional jobs can be started.
+Scope's `generate-features-slurm` code creates two slurm scripts: (1) runs single instance of `generate-features`, and (2) runs the `generate-features-job-submission` which submits multiple jobs in parallel, periodically checking to see if additional jobs can be started.
 See below for more information about these components of feature generation.

-`generate_features_slurm.py` can receive all of the arguments used by `generate_features.py`.
+`generate-features-slurm` can receive all of the arguments used by `generate-features`.
 These arguments are passed to the instances of feature generation begun by running slurm script (1).
 There are also additional arguments specific to cluster resource management:

 inputs:
 1. --job_name : name of submitted jobs (str)